 At the cocktail reception I began to get a better sense of Jones Dairy Farm’s history and commitment to producing high quality products from Rick Lowry, executive vice president.
 It was kind of neat being in an old, historic hotel and learning about a family-owned company that’s been producing sausage USING THE SAME RECIPE for 125 years.
 At the company’s helm today is Philip Jones, a sixth generation Jones family member.

 It’s kind of funny that the company is called Jones Dairy Farm because they’re known for their sausage, ham and bacon.
 Jones did start as a dairy farm but their claim to fame quickly became the pork sausage that dairy farmer Milo Jones began selling when he could no longer work the farm.
 Lucky for us, right?

 Here’s where I got to see with my own eyes what goes into making Jones Dairy Farm bacon, ham and sausage.
-I recently made bacon myself and I know it’s not a quick process if it’s done correctly.
+I recently made bacon myself and I know it’s not a quick process.

 I was especially impressed with their Canadian Bacon and ham.
 The bacon comes from pork loin that is completely trimmed of all fat.
 The ham is not made up of parts pressed together.
 Once the ham is segmented into the three main muscle groups, each piece is pressed and cured.
 The meat is fresh, never frozen.

 They also have an Animal Welfare Policy in place that their suppliers must adhere to.
 As Rick put it, “well treated animals produce a better quality product.”
 I couldn’t agree more.